-This Board agreed that this departure would provide an overall design that would better meet the intent of Design Guidelines DC1-B-1 Access Location and Design, and PL2-B-1 Eyes on the Street, by having a wider curb cut a wider line of sight for exiting vehicles, which will help to minimize conflict between vehicles and pedestrians (many of them Ballard High School students) on the sidewalk.
+This Board agreed that this departure would provide an overall design that would better meet the intent of Design Guidelines DC1-B-1 Access Location and Design and PL2-B-1 Eyes on the Street by having a wider curb cut, a wider line of sight for exiting vehicles, which will help to minimize conflict between vehicles and pedestrians (many of them Ballard High School students) on the sidewalk.

-The Board voted unanimously to recommend in favor of this departure and to make providing the 22' wide curb cut a condition of approval.
+The Board voted unanimously to continue to recommend approval of this departure.
+This design feature was a recommended condition of approval during the second Recommendation meeting.